lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### Explicit execution order

-When order matters, the code should create that order clear.
+When order matters, the code should make that order clear.

 ```lua
 updateState(fooContext)